 3. Amplify digital marketing efforts

-With nearly everyone shopping online, digital marketing can help generate more visibility and awareness of your brand’s new digital presence and store.
+With nearly everyone shopping online due to COVID-19 lockdowns, digital marketing can help generate more visibility and awareness of your brand’s new digital presence and store.
 In a recent survey by Facebook, 83% of respondents discover new products through Instagram while 65% of them revealed they proceeded to visit the brand’s website.
 It was also found that 54% of respondents purchased an item after seeing it on Instagram.

 Recent data and figures illustrate the imminent rise of social shopping and the potential to reach more customers by directing marketing efforts online.
 While most purchases may not be immediate, digital marketing is part of a larger multi-channel brand journey which leads to deeper engagement levels and lasting customer relationships.